-Possession control
+Possession Control

-Football description: This metric highlights the breakdown of ball possession over the course of a match.
-Separated into three categories, "possession state" measures the ball possession divided by team, as well as the percentage of time "in contest", i.e. the moments during the match when neither team are in controlled possession of the ball.
+This metric highlights the breakdown of ball possession over the course of a match.
+Separated into three categories, 'possession state' measures the ball possession divided by team, as well as the percentage of time 'in contest' - the moments of a match where neither team is under controlled possession of the ball.
 Any output will generate three possession values: Team A (%), In Contest (%), Team B (%).

-We want to enhance the Possession (%) traditionally seen on TV screens by introducing a third category, "In Contest".
-The possession state "In Contest" is an accumulation of moments during the match when neither team are in controlled possession of the ball.
+We want to enhance the Possession (%) traditionally seen on TV screens by introducing a third category, 'In Contest'.
+The possession state 'In Contest' is an accumulation of moments during the match where neither team are in controlled possession of the ball.
 This state is triggered by certain events that occur during the match.
-For example: two players compete for the ball in the air during an aerial duel, and contact on the ball by a player during this contest will initiate a loose ball state, therefore "In Contest".
-Alternatively, a defender performs a defensive action, blocking a pass from reaching its intended target, and as the defender contacts the ball during the block, the ball enters a loose ball state, again initiating "In Contest".
-These actions, along with several other events during a match, initiate the "In Contest" possession state.
+For example: Two players compete for the ball in the air during an Aerial duel, contact on the ball by a player during the contest will initiate a loose ball state, therefore 'In Contest'.
+Alternatively, a defender performs a defensive action, blocking a pass from reaching it's intended target, as the defender contacts the ball during the block the ball enters a loose ball state, again initiating 'In Contest'.
+These actions along with several other events during a match initiate the 'In contest' possession state.

-Calculation description: Measures the % and total time that ball possession is in each of four states: 1.
-Possession by Team A; 2.
-Possession by Team B; 3.
-In Contest - so in play but with neither team in controlled possession; 4.
-Out of Play.
-These possession states are calculated based on the sequence of events performed by the players on the pitch.
+Measures the % and total time that ball possession is each of four states:

+- 1. Possession by Team A.

+- 2. Possession by Team B.

+- 3. In Contest so in play but with neither team in controlled possession.

+- 4. Out of Play.

+These Possession States are calculated based on the sequence of events performed by the players on the pitch.

-Phases of play
+Phases of Play

-Football description: Phases of play is a metric that accumulates the percentage of ball-in-play time and allows us to understand the types of strategies and tactical behaviours adopted by each team during a match.
-Breaking down the phases of play into in-possession and out-of-possession categories allows us to analyse each individual team's style of play, as well as the pattern of a match across 90 minutes.
-For example, if Team A spends a high % of time in the final third and Team B records an equally high % of time in a low block, this gives us an indication that Team A were in control of the ball and attacking their opponents' goal, whereas Team B spent a larger proportion of the match in a low block phase, indiciating their preference to defend in their defensive third.
+Phases of play is a metric that accumulates the percentage of ball in play time and allows us to understand the types of strategies and tactical behaviours adopted by each team during a match.
+Breaking down the phases of play into in-possession and out-of-possession categories allows us to analyse individual teams style of play, as well as the pattern of a match across 90 minutes.
+For example, if team A spends a high % in Final Third and Team B records an equally high number of % in Low block, this gives us an indication that Team A were in control of the ball and attacking the goal of the opponent.
+Whilst Team B spent a larger proportion of the match in a Low Block phase, indicating their preference to defend in their defensive third vs Team A.